 - Big Damn Heroes: Saves Nick during the shootout in Roark's mansion, passing up a chance to get Stoddard in doing so.

 - Cowboy Cop: More pragmatic and flexible with the regulations than Nick is.
 In an early mission, for example, she drops a serious Jack Bauer Interrogation Technique on a perp.

-- HeelFace Turn: She started on the side of Dawes, but as soon as she realized just how bad he really was, she abandoned him to break out Nick.
+- HeelFace Turn: She joined Dawes when he became the new drug kingpin of Miami, but as soon as she realized just how bad he really was (as he wanted to privatize law enforcement to enrich himself), she abandoned him to break out Nick.
 Unfortunately, that took three years of Nick's life in prison.

 - Used to Be a Sweet Kid: She herself admits she used to be a far nicer cop which is how Stoddard and Dawes manage to get to her and cause her to have a HeelFace Turn.

 Former college ball hero Carl Stoddard loves his city, his country, and his badge, though probably not in that order.
 Hes not without looks and charm and coasted his way to detective after joining the force as an alternative to joining the army.